LouisManiere/remove_this/README.md

 # remove_this
-Small python Qt app to visually remove obvious outliers on times series.
+Small python Qt app to visually remove obvious outliers on time series.

 ## Installation